wazo-platform/wazo-doc/source/administration/hardware/hardware.rst

 Digium gives some hints in their *Knowledge Base* here : http://kb.digium.com/entry/1/63/

-PRI Digium cards needs 1000 interuption per seconds.
-If the systeme cannot supply them, it increment the IRQ missed counter.
+PRI Digium cards needs 1000 interruption per seconds.
+If the system cannot supply them, it increment the IRQ missed counter.

 As indicated in Digium *KB* you should avoid shared IRQ with other equipments (like HD or NIC interfaces).